webpack/webpack-cli/OPTIONS.md

   --no-module-parser-javascript-esm-node-filename                                    Negative 'module-parser-javascript-esm-node-filename' option.
   --module-parser-javascript-esm-node-global [value]                                 Include a polyfill for the 'global' variable.
   --no-module-parser-javascript-esm-node-global                                      Negative 'module-parser-javascript-esm-node-global' option.
+  --module-parser-javascript-esm-reexport-exports-presence <value>                   Specifies the behavior of invalid export names in "export ... from ...".
+This might be useful to disable during the migration from "export ... from ..." to "export type ... from ..." when reexporting types in TypeScript.
+  --no-module-parser-javascript-esm-reexport-exports-presence                        Negative 'module-parser-javascript-esm-reexport-exports-presence' option.
   --module-parser-javascript-esm-require-context                                     Enable/disable parsing of require.context syntax.
   --no-module-parser-javascript-esm-require-context                                  Negative 'module-parser-javascript-esm-require-context' option.
   --module-parser-javascript-esm-require-ensure                                      Enable/disable parsing of require.ensure syntax.